Imagen 1 de 1

 Reviews

 "Pereda teases apart legend and history, thereby bringing an important artist and his exceptionally well-crafted work to vivid life.
 This is a well-told tale, enriched by generous discussions of topics tangential yet relevant to understanding Torrigiano's place and contribution to the spreading geography of Renaissance art." --W. E. Wallace Choice, " The Man Who Broke Michelangelo's Nose is one of the most delightful books about Renaissance art and culture that I have read over the years.
 It is informed by an intellectual creativity that one rarely finds in the art-historical literature.
 Once I started reading, I could not put it down." --Paul Barolsky, author of A Brief History of the Artist from God to Picasso, "This sparkling and at the same time profoundly scholarly book brings to life the great Renaissance sculptor Pietro Torrigiano, who was active in sixteenth-century Florence, England, and Spain.
-Torrigiano's fiery youthful encounter with Michelangelo sets the tone of this lively art-historical account, vividly evoking Torrigiano's dynamic temperament and his own artistic genius." --Marjorie Trusted,Victoria and Albert Museum, "This sparkling and at the same time profoundly scholarly book brings to life the great Renaissance sculptor Pietro Torrigiano, who was active in sixteenth-century Florence, England, and Spain.
+Torrigiano's fiery youthful encounter with Michelangelo sets the tone of this lively art-historical account, vividly evoking Torrigiano's dynamic temperament and his own artistic genius." --Marjorie Trusted,Victoria and Albert Museum, " The Man Who Broke Michelangelo's Nose is a timely and compellingly crafted story of Torrigiano's opus and life that should be read generously and critically.
+It will be useful to early modern art historians and historians of exchanges across the Mediterranean, among other scholars and art enthusiasts." --Dijana Omeragic Apostolski Renaissance and Reformation, "This sparkling and at the same time profoundly scholarly book brings to life the great Renaissance sculptor Pietro Torrigiano, who was active in sixteenth-century Florence, England, and Spain.
 Torrigiano's fiery youthful encounter with Michelangelo sets the tone of this lively art-historical account, vividly evoking Torrigiano's dynamic temperament and his own artistic genius." --Marjorie Trusted, Victoria and Albert Museum, " The Man Who Broke Michelangelo's Nose is one of the most delightful books about Renaissance art and culture that I have read over the years.
 It is informed by an intellectual creativity that one rarely finds in the art-historical literature.
 Once I started reading, I could not put it down." --Paul Barolsky,author of A Brief History of the Artist from God to Picasso

 Illustrated